directdemocracy-vote/judge/httpdocs/test/simulation.md

   - `firstNumber`: each citizen has a number from `0` to `size of population`.
     `firstNumber` is the smallest number attributed to a person living in this hectare.
     The citizen does not necessarily exist yet.
-    This number is used to find the range of numbers of the citizen that will live in this hectare.
+    This number is used to find the range of numbers of citizens that will live in this hectare.
   - `citizens`: the list of citizens living in this hectare.
   - `boost`: if the probability of new links/citizens should be boosted in this tile.
   - `threeKmList` / `tenKmList`: list of the hectares in the corresponding radius.